JCheney20/JCheney20/README.md

 - 🎓 **IT Society** - (Member) University of the Western Cape
 - 📚 **HPC Society** - (Mentor) University of the Western Cape

-*Note: Update this section with your actual affiliations and memberships*

 </div>

 ---